SerjSX/pSearch/README.md

 Make sure you have pip and Python installed.
 Keep in mind, running it with native Python will always be faster than with a UI/web version, once you install Python and the requirements it's easy and fast to run it.

-    Open terminal in the program's folder (from Linux point) and run python3 pSearch.py
+    Open terminal/command prompt in the program's folder and run python3 pSearch.py

 But as an alternative and a faster method, I also build the program in a standalone executable file which you can download from every release.

 ## There are some not-so-important functionalities at the top...
-- **DB Checker** checks the health (page code) of all of the sites in the database then prints it in the command line.
-Make sure to run the .exe via command line to see the actual results because I have disabled the console while building the program.
-Please note that overtime I have noticed this method to be not fully efficient, since some sites can change their URL or key names, which returns no results and no errors.
-But, it's still good for quick analysis, though the "all" search is more useful for detecting errors.
 - **Base64 Encode/Decode** is for decoding/encoding base64.
 I added this because FMHY has a base64 database so you can directly use this to decode them (that's the main reason I added it for but of course it can be used for its primary functionality).
+It is found in the others folder.

  ## Notice
 - This tool doesn't let you download files.
 Simply just a search tool.
 It doesn't grab direct download links, it just searches and gives you the original pages of the website.